IEP Meeting Checklist for Teachers (Before, During, and After)

 Review and Organize Your Notes

 Take exactly five minutes at the end of the school day to review what you wrote down.
 Clean up your messy handwriting while the conversation is still fresh in your mind.
 If you need a reliable format for this, grab our IEP meeting notes template.
-Clear, organized notes protect you legally and ensure the student gets exactly what was promised.
+Clear, organized notes keep everyone aligned and ensure the student gets exactly what was promised.

 Implement the Changes Immediately